oidz1234/Useful-Commands/README.md

 **find**

-	 find . -name "thing you want to delete" -delete (use find to delete things that you have found)
+	 find . -name "thing you want to delete" -delete (use find to delete things that you have found) find . -name '*.pyc' -delete (an example, deleting anything that ends in .pyc)

 **DD**